RMNCLDYO/perplexity-ai-toolkit/README.md

 ## Overview

-A Python Wrapper and Command-Line Interface (CLI) for Perplexity AI, designed to facilitate seamless interaction with the full suite of language models offered by Perplexity Labs.

-The tool was crafted to support both individuals seeking direct access to AI-powered chat and search capabilities through the command line and developers looking to integrate AI functionalities into their applications.
-Whether you're executing web searches or engaging in conversations with AI, this tool streamlines the process, making advanced AI accessible to everyone.
+The Perplexity AI Toolkit makes it easy to use Perplexity Labs' 'Sonar' language models and a suit of open-source models like `Mistral`, `Mixtral`, and `Code Llama` for creating chatbots, generating text, and searching the web (in real-time).
+It's designed for everyone, from beginners to experienced developers, allowing quick addition of AI features to projects with simple commands.
+While it offers simplicity and lightweight integration, it doesn't compromise on power; experienced developers can access the full suite of advanced options available via the API, ensuring robust customization and control.
+This toolkit is perfect for those looking to efficiently tap into advanced AI without getting bogged down in technical details, yet it still provides the depth needed for complex project requirements.

 ## Features
 - **Search Functionality**: Search online (in real-time) with the help of AI.